How Much Does Pool Liner Replacement Cost in 2025?

 Professionals can fix wrinkles for around $100 to $250.
 Wrinkles can occur due to poor installation, water pressure, and weather conditions.

-New beads cost about $130 to $300 each.
+New beads cost about $130 to $300 each, not including installation.
 Beads around the pool's edge hold most vinyl liners in place.
 If you cannot pop the bead back into place, you will need to purchase a new one.

 Water pressure and weather conditions can cause your liner to bulge.
 If it doesn't settle into wrinkles after the groundwater settles, you might have to replace the liner to get rid of the problem.
 The warranty usually covers this issue.